Does New Jersey Allow Cell Phone Use While Driving?

 Injuries may not always manifest immediately, and getting a thorough medical check-up ensures that potential issues are identified and addressed promptly.

+It’s essential to be informed about various aspects of post-accident procedures, including whether you need to sign a medical authorization release form.
 This holds whether you’re on local roads in Princeton or busy highways like the New Jersey Turnpike.

 Call Law Enforcement